What is Tooltip in Power BI?

 - Under this, select the page as “Tooltip Page.”

 (Tooltip Page is the name of the new page we have created in Step 1).

 Ok, we are done with all the steps.

-Note: I have done so much of formatting to this charts, you can download the Power BI Tooltip file from below link and apply each formatting technique as applied.
+Note: I have done so much of formatting to these charts, you can download the Power BI Tooltip file from the below link and apply each formatting technique as applied.